evelynnxu/EventSelfRegister/README.md

 # Step 4: Run autofill

 ```bash
 python Autofill_Partiful_Playwright.py
 ```
 ---

 Then follow the instruction in the terminal.
 Once you run "Autofill_Partiful_Playwright.py", it will automatically pop up a chrome window of partiful website.

+The script needs you to log in to your own Partiful account once, so it can use your session for registration.
+Once you have logged in, back to the terminal to press enter.

-You should then log in by yourself through SMS verification and then back to the terminal to press enter.
-After that, the program will start to RSVP for you automatically, and you should wait until all the over 1000 events were signed up.
+After that, the program will start to RSVP for you automatically, and you should wait until the terminal shows "All events processed!
+RSVP automation is complete".

-Reminder: You will not receive email after registering for the event.
+Reminder: You will not receive email after registering for the events.
 You will only receive SMS notifications or emails after the event host approve your attendence.

-DM me(Yining) if you have any trouble using this tool on Slack!
+Feel free to DM me(Yining) if you have any trouble using this tool on Slack!